ubco-video-game-development-club/rpg/README.md

-# RPG
+# The Duck RPG
 Explore a divided world and develop your hidden powers as you hunt for the ultimate reward in this beautiful RPG traumedy.

+## Play the Demo!
+Click [here](https://github.com/ubco-video-game-development-club/rpg/releases/tag/v1.0-demo) to play the demo of The Duck RPG!
+Available to play on PC.

 ## How to Contribute
 ### Setting up your development environment